top of page

 — Athens Public Library Press, Ohio, USA

-As a passionate educator, Edy founded the Panda Piano Course, a music education platform connecting students with distinguished pianists from across the globe.
+As a passionate educator, Dr. Panjaitan founded the Panda Piano Course in 2020, a music education platform connecting students with distinguished pianists from across the globe.
 He also hosts Panda Piano Corner, a webinar series fostering artistic dialogue and exchange with internationally celebrated musicians.
 In 2023, he became the first Indonesian musician featured in the anthology The Power of Why Musicians, compiled by Glory St. Germain.

 Colleague's praises: